For current political commentary, see the daily political notes.

 I have a Twitter account called rmspostcomments, which I use to log in on other sites to post comments on articles.
 I never post on Twitter.
 Someone made an account stallman_feed which I'm told posts something about my political notes.
 Any other Twitter account that claims to be mine is an impostor.

 I do not post on 4chan.
-I have nothing against it in principle, but I am told a lot of the posts nowadays are right-wing bigotry which I condemn totally.
+I have nothing against it in the abstract, but I am told a lot of the posts nowadays are right-wing bigotry which I condemn totally.
 I have occasionally answered questions for interviews for 4chan, but I have never posted anything there.
 Any posting there that says it is by me is by an impostor.

 I have never had a Facebook account.
 Some impostor created a Facebook account using my name.
 The page is not mine.